rachelesmee/website/foss4guklocal2023/maynooth.md

 <img src="./images/tsi.jpg" width="550" align="middle" alt="The TSI building at Maynooth University">

 ### Venue Accessibility
-The [Technology, Society and Innovation (TSI) Building](https://www.youtube.com/watch?v=VdoNU-tlfwE&t=432s), Maynooth University’s landmark infrastructural development, is designed to enhance the University’s excellence in research, education and skills development for future generations.
-The building is situated with very generous public space created outside the main entrance.
-All spaces in the four storey block are accessible to wheelchair users as are all ground floor entrances.
+The Eolas Building is situated in the very heart of the University's North Campus among several of the other science buildings.
+Outside of the Eolas building is a very generous public space and entrance area.
+All spaces in the building are accessible to wheelchair users as are all ground floor entrances.
 Accessible WC facilities are available at entry level and all other levels.

+The Lab 019 is a state-of-the-art Computing teaching lab space usually used for Postgraduate teaching and small groups.
+Benches are equipped with ergonomic chairs with individual plug sockets and USB outlets.
+[Eduroam](https://www.eduroam.ie/) WiFi is available in the room for those who have access this network.
+The public [MU-Guest WiFi network](https://www.maynoothuniversity.ie/it-services/wi-fi) is available to guests who do not have Eduroam access.

 We encourage everyone to travel by public transport/car share/under their own steam if possible.
 Information on public transportation options you can use to reach Maynooth University are available on the University webpage [Getting to Maynooth using Public Transport](https://www.maynoothuniversity.ie/location/commuting)